 A limited company was set up as a Trust

-We soon realised that in order to open in September 2013 there were mountains to climb!
+We soon realised that to open in September 2013 there were mountains to climb!
 The late James Leek was a community supporter par excellence.
-He drove me around the area many times to look at possible sites.
-Our project managers from the Education Funding Agency still recall with joy when at last it was confirmed that the DfE would purchase Hartfield House in Roehampton Lane - from Wandsworth.
+He drove me around many times to look at possible sites.
+Our project managers from the Education Funding Agency still recall with joy when it was finally confirmed that the DfE would purchase Hartfield House in Roehampton Lane from Wandsworth.

-Whist we awaited the completion of our permanent site, to be located on the site of Hartfield House on Roehampton, Mosaic opened its doors to our first cohort of children in September 2013 at our temporary site, Wimbledon Synagogue until we moved to Roehampton in September 2015.
+Whilst we awaited the completion of our permanent site at Hartfield House in Roehampton, Mosaic opened its doors to our first cohort of children in September 2013 at our temporary site, Wimbledon Synagogue, until we moved to Roehampton in September 2015.

 Who travelled with us?